esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish/README.md

 - `2` = Intensity 3: Hate associated with insults
 - `3` = Intensity 4: Hate associated with veiled or explicit threats

 The process of creating this algorithm is explained in the technical report located at: Blanco-Valencia, X., De Gregorio-Vicente, O., Ruiz Iniesta, A., & Said-Hung, E. (2025).
-Algoritmos de detección de odio/no odio, tipo e intensidad – Hatemedia V.2.0 (Version 2).
-Hatemedia Project. https://doi.org/10.5281/zenodo.16996080
+Algoritmos de detección de odio/no odio, tipo e intensidad – Hatemedia.
+Hatemedia Project. https://doi.org/10.5281/zenodo.17992897

 Authors:
 - Xiomara Blanco